grafana/grafana/docs/sources/enterprise/access-control-refactor/usage-scenarios/_index.md

   - xxx
 ---

-# Fine-grained access control usage scenarios
+# RBAC access control usage scenarios

-This guide contains several examples and usage scenarios of using fine-grained roles and permissions for controlling access to Grafana resources.
+This section contains examples of using RBAC roles to control user access to Grafana resources.

+{{< section >}}